AI Atlas

 Underestimating chunking

-Embedding a whole document as one vector loses detail.
-You don't want to compress 50 pages into 1 vector.
-Proper chunking is critical.
+Embedding an entire document as a single vector causes loss of detail.
+You don’t want to compress 50 pages into one vector.
+Proper chunking is essential.